Amravias21/T20-Cricket-World-Cup-2022-Analysis/README.md

 ## Results

-The analysis results include detailed visualizations and statistical insights, which can be found in the `results/` directory.
+The analysis results include detailed visualizations and statistical insights, which can be found in the `T20 World Cup Report/` directory.
 Highlights include:

 - Player performance metrics
 - Team performance trends